Industry-Specific

 • Agencies often want purchase-order references and cost centre codes—add a PO field to your invoice template.

 • International clients may require dual currency or specific tax formats.
+Not all invoice software supports this—check before you commit.

 • Some prefer consolidated invoices (all projects in one monthly bill); others want one invoice per project.
 Ask early and save a template for each.

 Having a few preset templates speeds up creation and ensures you never send a generic invoice that looks off-brand.
+Free invoice generators that support multiple templates are worth their weight in time saved.

 4. Stay on Top of Payment Follow-Ups

 Colour-code your pipeline: sent, due soon, overdue.
-Automate payment reminders at +7, +14, and +21 days so you don’t have to send awkward “just checking in” emails manually.
-One overdue invoice across five clients is manageable; ten overdue invoices is chaos.
-Systematic reminders mean nothing slips.
-For more on keeping cash flowing, see our cash flow management guide.
+Automate payment reminders at +7, +14, and +21 days so you don't have to send awkward "just checking in" emails manually.

 5. Separate Business and Personal Finances

 Use a dedicated bank account for freelancing income and expenses.
-Mixing personal and business transactions makes tax time painful and blurs how much you’re really earning per client.
-When everything flows through one place, you can see at a glance who’s paid, who hasn’t, and what’s due.
+Mixing personal and business transactions makes tax time painful and blurs how much you're really earning per client.